krebs/painload/go/README.markdown

   if you omit `PORT`, then it's `1337`. if you omit `URI_PREFIX`, then it will be generated from `HOSTN` änd `PORT`.

+  there's also the possibility to change the Redis key prefix which defaults to `go:` with

+    REDIS_KEY_PREFIX=foobarmyprefix/

 ## add uri

     curl -F uri=https://mywaytoolonguri http://go